Passion fruit is a nutritious tropical fruit that is gaining popularity, especially among health-conscious people.

 - Fiber: 2 grams

-This may not seem like much, but these are the values for a single, small fruit that contains only 17 calories.
-Calorie for calorie, it’s a good source of fiber, vitamin C and vitamin A.
+Though this may not seem like much, keep in mind that these are the values for a single, small fruit that has only 17 calories.
+Calorie for calorie, it’s a good source of fiber, vitamin C, and vitamin A.

 It’s also rich in beneficial plant compounds, including carotenoids and polyphenols.

-Additionally, passion fruit contains a small amount of iron.
+Additionally, passion fruit offers a small amount of iron.

 Your body doesn’t usually absorb iron from plants very well.
-However, the iron in passion fruit comes with a lot of vitamin C, which is known to enhance iron's absorption (
+However, the iron in passion fruit comes with a lot of vitamin C, which is known to enhance iron absorption (

-Bottom Line: Passion fruit is a good source of fiber, vitamin C and vitamin A. Calorie for calorie, it’s a nutrient-dense fruit.
+Summary Passion fruit is a good source of fiber, vitamin C, and vitamin A. Calorie for calorie, it’s a nutrient-dense fruit.

 Polyphenols are plant compounds that have a range of antioxidant and anti-inflammatory effects.
-This means they may protect against chronic inflammation and diseases like heart disease and cancer (
+This means they may reduce your risk of chronic inflammation and conditions like heart disease (

-Beta-carotene is also an important antioxidant.
-In your body, it is converted to vitamin A, which is essential for preserving good eyesight.
+Beta carotene is an important antioxidant as well.
+Your body converts it into vitamin A, which is essential for preserving good eyesight.